Min0u/Mini_C_Compiler/README.md

 `Tests/` - Contains test cases for the project.
 `Tests/Output/` - Contains the output of the test cases.

+## Error Handling ##

+The Mini C Compiler has built-in error handling for both syntax and semantic errors.

+For syntax errors, the Bison parser will automatically detect any violations of the grammar rules.
+If an error is detected, the parser will attempt to recover and continue parsing, if possible.
+Custom error messages can be provided by defining the `yyerror` function in the Bison grammar file.

+For semantic errors, such as type mismatches or undeclared variables, the compiler uses a symbol table to keep track of variable and type declarations.
+If a semantic error is detected, an error message will be printed to the console, and the compilation process will be halted.

+Please note that while the compiler is designed to handle a wide range of errors, it may not catch all possible errors in your STRUCIT-frontend code.
+Some complex or obscure errors may go undetected.

+To see the error handling in action, you can intentionally introduce errors into your STRUCIT-frontend code and observe the error messages produced by the compiler.

 ## How to Run ##

 Make sure you have `flex`, `bison`, and `gcc` installed on your system.